guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

         await redis.wait_closed()
 ```

-Then we created our websocket interface with [django channels](https://github.com/django/channels):
+Then we created our WebSocket interface with [django channels](https://github.com/django/channels):

 ```py
 def notify_client(channel, callback):  # <-- Synchronous function that hands a coroutine to the event loop